 Mali: Multipronged attack on Malian army base in Almoustarat

 Early on Sunday morning, an attack by unknown gunmen targeted a Malian army position in Almoustarat, located in the Tilemsi Valley, Gao Region, about 150km north of the regional capital Gao.
 The assailants cut off the local telephone network hampering communications from the village and also reporting about the events that had taken place.
-A not uncommon measure taken by jihadists and armed bandits in connection to armed attacks in the region.
+A not uncommon measure taken by jihadists and bandits in connection to armed attacks in the region.

 Local media reported that a booby-trapped vehicle struck the Malian army position, causing panic among the soldiers with some fleeing towards Bourem.
 The provisional casualty toll reported late on Sunday counted 7 dead soldiers, 17 severely wounded (2 in a state of coma), 16 gone missing, and 3 pick-ups with heavy weapons mounted and ammunition seized.
 French Barkhane forces dispatched to the site of the attack evacuated the wounded to Gao.